devxiongmao/truckin-along/docs/user_journeys/trucking_company_starting_a_delivery.md

 ## Emotions

 - 🟢 Satisfied with the overall simplicity of the start procedure
-- 🟡 Slight frustration due to the need to manually check every box in the inspection form
+- 🟢 Satisfied with the check sections buttons to complete the inspection form faster

 ---

 ## Pain Points

-- No option to “select all” or bulk check groups in the Pre-Delivery Inspection form, making the process feel tedious
+- None currently reported in this workflow

 ---

 ## Opportunities

 - **XMDEV-356**: Update deliveries start page to show earliest scheduled shipment delivery time
-- **XMDEV-354**: Add map to the Delivery Show page for better spatial awareness
+- **XMDEV-354**: Add map to the Delivery Show page for better spatial awarenessform
-- **XMDEV-355**: Implement “Check All” functionality for certain checklist sections in the pre-delivery form

 ---

 ## Outcome

 The user successfully initiated a delivery while ensuring all **regulatory pre-inspection requirements** were fulfilled.
 They were able to review trucks, inspect them, and launch the route without errors or confusion.
-The journey was efficient, though slightly improved UX around form inputs would further enhance it.
+The journey was efficient, and users appreciate the ability to quickly fill out the pre-delivery from.